This post is partially inspired by Krystal’s Recently Read Rant.

 Now granted, when I was 15, I was mostly reading them because I was a history geek and because of the sexytime passages in those books.

 Their tea plantations in India, mentioned in a throwaway line?
 The plantations in Jamaica, mentioned in a dialogue aside.
 A black servant they might have in the household.
 Connections to Ireland.
-Mentioning these aspects of English colonialism might have a step towards representing more of actual history, but after a while, simple mentions weren't cutting it for me anymore.
+Mentioning these aspects of English colonialism might have been a step towards representing more of actual history, but after a while, simple mentions weren’t cutting it for me anymore.

-And I think that's the thing now: I want to read books in my fave genre that represent more of the world I live in, which is a very diverse corner of the globe.
-And most that is reflected in contemporary romance these days.
+And I think that’s the thing now: I want to read books in my fave genre that represent more of the world I live in, which is a very diverse corner of the globe.
+And most of that is reflected in contemporary romance these days.